-An important part of Field Education is participation by both student and supervisor in either the Supervisory Studies Programs which are held at 9:00 a.m. normally on the first Monday of October, November, March and April for agencies or in the supervisors and students sessions of the Practical Theology in Congregations course.
-During these times students and supervisors explore tools for deepening the supervisory relationship and for theological reflection.
+Both students and supervisors are expected to participate in the Supervisory Studies Program which is held at 9:30 a.m. normally on the first Mondays of October, November, March and April.
+The Supervisory Studies Program is designed for students and supervisors in agency placements, including Field Education campus placements, and for congregational placements where a student is serving for a second year.
+During program sessions students and supervisors explore tools for deepening the supervisory relationship and for theological reflection.